DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 Overview
 =========

 The Monitoring system is used to monitor various components of DIRAC.
-Currently, we have two monitoring types:
+Currently, we have three monitoring types:

   - WMSHistory: for monitoring the DIRAC WMS
   - Component Monitoring: for monitoring DIRAC components such as services, agents, etc.
+  - RMS Monitoring: for monitoring the DIRAC RequestManagement System (mostly the Request Executing Agent).

 It is based on Elasticsearch distributed search and analytics NoSQL database.
-If you want to use it, you have to install the Monitoring service and elasticsearch db.
-You can use a single node, if you do not have to store lot of data, otherwise you need a cluster (more than one node).
+If you want to use it, you have to install the Monitoring service, and of course connect to a ElasticSearch instance.

 Install Elasticsearch
 ======================

-You can found in https://www.elastic.co official web site.
-I propose to use standard tools to install for example: yum, rpm, etc. otherwise you encounter some problems.
-If you are not familiar with managing linux packages, you have to ask your college or read some relevant documents.
+This is not covered here, as installation and administration of ES are not part of DIRAC guide.
+Just a note on the ES versions supported: ES7 and ES6 are supported, the support for ES5 is not assured.

 Configure the MonitoringSystem
 ===============================

-You can run your El cluster without authentication or using User name and password.
+You can run your Elastic cluster even without authentication, or using User name and password.
 You have to add the following parameters:

   - User
   - Password